 Select your use case.
 See Figure 3.

-To get you up and running fast, your sensor comes with preset use cases.
+Your sensor comes with preset use cases.
 Choose from the list or create your own custom settings.
-You will see the heartbeat interval, and aware state settings (see page 9 for definitions).
+You will see what the heartbeat interval, and aware state settings (see page 9 for definitions).